idesis-gmbh/BareBrowser/app/_root/README.md

   set this value to any string you like.
 If you don't want to send a detectable user agent set this value to a single space (`" "`).

-- `Permissions` is an array of strings which controls the behaviour if a web page asks for a specific permission.
+- `Permissions` is an array of strings which controls the behavior if a web page asks for a specific permission.
 The default is to allow fullscreen requests.
 If you also want to allow notifications from web pages the value would be `["fullscreen", "notifications"]`.
 The following values can be used: `clipboard-read`, `media`, `mediaKeySystem`, `geolocation`, `notifications`,